A Story of My Turning Points

 The hardest thing was that many of my ideals were crashing down around me.
 I believed that if you “did everything right”, then raising your children would look like something out of “The Sound of Music” or “Mary Poppins” (obviously I grew up loving Julie Andrews).
 Instead, I had extremely traumatic births requiring serious medical intervention (so much for my natural medicine soapbox).
 My first-born cried constantly and didn’t sleep for 11 months (there goes my parenting speech).
 And working all-day, every day in a state of exhaustion with your lover created challenges that I could never have imagined when I created my dream of marriage from my Ivory tower.

-And so, it became much more difficult to “preach from the pulpit” because I was living down on the earth…
+And so, it became much more difficult to “preach from the pulpit” because I was definitely living down here on earth…

 This was a great thing for my personal growth.
 And there were also many, many wonderful things about living on the farm.
 It’s a wonderful place to raise children.
 And my husband and I actually loved working together.
 We worked well together, laughed a lot, and had many good times.